Capitains/website/pages/guidelines.md

 ## TEI XML

-### URN Informations
+### URN Information

-There is two different recommendations :
+There are two different recommendations :

-1. If the text is epidoc, the convention is to set it in the following xpath : `TEI/text/body/div[@type="edition" or @type="translation"]/@n`
+1. If the text is epidoc, the convention is to supply the URN in the following xpath : `TEI/text/body/div[@type="edition" or @type="translation"]/@n`
-2. If the text is normal TEI, the convention is to set it in the following xpath : `TEI/text/body/@n`
+2. If the text is normal TEI, the convention is to supply the URN the following xpath : `TEI/text/body/@n`

 The same node should have an `xml:lang` attribute stating the language of the text.

-### Citation informations
+### Citation information

 The citation scheme is reflected in a refsDecl node, in the teiHeader's encodingDesc of the edition or the translation.
-In this refsDecl, we use [cRefPattern](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-cRefPattern.html) nodes to define citations levels and their xpath.
-It holds explicitly the passage informations.
+In this refsDecl, we use [cRefPattern](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-cRefPattern.html) nodes to define citations levels and their xpaths.
+It explicitly holds the passage informations.
 For cross-language compatibility, it is recommended to use only XPath 1, which is the latest one implemented in the lxml library used by C, PhP and Python.

 - refsDecl should be in /TEI/teiHeader/encodingDesc.
 - refsDecl should have its @n property set on "CTS"
-- refsDecl contains as many cRefPattern as there is levels
+- refsDecl contains as many cRefPattern as there are levels
-- cRefPattern are ordered from deeper node to highest node
+- cRefPattern elements are ordered from deeper node to highest node
 - the matchPattern should give an information about the number of level.
-Traditionnally, we use (\w+) regexp to match identifiers
+Traditionally, we use (\w+) regexp to match identifiers
 - the replacementPattern should contain $[1-9] which represents depth of a level, ie. this book passage 1.pr.8 should match the following xpath : /tei:TEI/tei:text/tei:body/tei:div/tei:div[@n='1']/tei:div[@n='pr']/tei:div[@n='9']
 - There is no tag restriction in this xpath.
 You can use tei:w, tei:seg, tei:p, etc.
 - the @n attributes represents the name of the level, usually book, poem, line, section, chapter, paragraph, argument, etc.
 - the @n attribute should always be lowercase.
-- cRefPattern can include paragraphs which translates matchPattern and level hierarchy into human readable information
+- cRefPattern can include paragraphs which translate matchPattern and level hierarchy into human readable information

 {% highlight xml %}
 <refsDecl n="CTS">